Rakhi453/Instagram-Analytics/README.md

-Welcome to the Instagram Data Analytics with SQL project!
-This repository contains a collection of SQL scripts inside ppt that demonstrate how to analyze and derive insights from Instagram data.
-Whether you're a data analyst, data scientist, or just a SQL enthusiast, this project will help you understand how to leverage SQL for social media analytics.

-Introduction
-Social media platforms like Instagram generate vast amounts of data every second.
-Analyzing this data can provide valuable insights into user behavior, engagement metrics, and content performance.
-This project showcases how SQL can be used to perform various types of analyses on Instagram data.

-A) Marketing: The marketing team wants to launch some campaigns, and they need your help with the following
+# Instagram Marketing and Investor Analytics Dashboard

+# Project Overview:
+This project is dedicated to analyzing user engagement and platform performance on Instagram to provide valuable insights for the marketing team and investors.
+Through SQL queries and data analysis, we aim to address various aspects of marketing strategies, user behaviors, and investor metrics.

+A) Marketing Analysis:
-1. Rewarding Most Loyal Users: People who have been using the platform for the longest time.
-Your Task: Find the 5 oldest users of the Instagram from the database provided
+Rewarding Most Loyal Users: Task: Identify the five oldest users on Instagram to reward them for their loyalty.

-2. Remind Inactive Users to Start Posting: By sending them promotional emails to post their 1st photo.
-Your Task: Find the users who have never posted a single photo on Instagram
+Remind Inactive Users to Start Posting: Task: Find users who have never posted a single photo on Instagram to target them with promotional emails.

-3. Declaring Contest Winner: The team started a contest and the user who gets the most likes on a single photo will win the contest now they wish to declare the winner.
-Your Task: Identify the winner of the contest and provide their details to the team
+Declaring Contest Winner: Task: Determine the winner of a contest based on the user with the most likes on a single photo and provide their details.

-4. Hashtag Researching: A partner brand wants to know, which hashtags to use in the post to reach the most people on the platform.
-Your Task: Identify and suggest the top 5 most commonly used hashtags on the platform
+Hashtag Researching: Task: Identify and suggest the top five most commonly used hashtags on the platform for a partner brand.

-5. Launch AD Campaign: The team wants to know, which day would be the best day to launch ADs.
-Your Task: What day of the week do most users register on?
-Provide insights on when to schedule an ad campaign B)
+Launch AD Campaign: Task: Determine the best day of the week to launch ad campaigns based on user registration trends.

-B) Investor Metrics: Our investors want to know if Instagram is performing well and is not becoming redundant like Facebook, they want to assess the app on the following grounds
-1. User Engagement: Are users still as active and post on Instagram or they are making fewer posts Your Task: Provide how many times does average user posts on Instagram.
-Also, provide the total number of photos on Instagram/total number of users
-2. Bots & Fake Accounts: The investors want to know if the platform is crowded with fake and dummy accounts Your Task: Provide data on users (bots) who have liked every single photo on the site (since any normal user would not be able to do this)

-Feel free to explore, learn, and contribute to this project.
-If you have any questions or need further assistance, don't hesitate to reach out.
-Happy analyzing!
+B) Investor Metrics:
+User Engagement: Task: Calculate the average number of posts per user and provide insights into overall user engagement.

+Bots & Fake Accounts: Task: Identify users who may be bots or fake accounts by analyzing their activity.